-Requirements for a minor in Peace and Justice Studies Introductory Classes (required)
+Requirements for a minor in Peace and Justice Studies Introductory Classes (required) H. 200 Peace and Justice in Historical Peace active (History)

-HI 290 Peace and Justice in Historical Perspective (History) 3 or

-TH 252 Peace, Justice, and Forgiveness (Theology) 3
+HI 290 Peace and Justice in Historical Perspective (History) 3 or TH 252 Peace, Justice, and Forgiveness (Theology) 3

 Take five courses from the list below, three of which must be from different Schools.
-Students must take either two Service Learning-designated courses from among the courses listed below or one Service Learning-designated course from among the courses listed below and a PJS internship.
+Students must take either two Service Learning designated courses from among the courses listed below or one Service Learning designated course from among the courses listed below and a PJS internship.